Saturday, April 4, 2026

 So many of us are rooted in dated political ideologies that no longer serve us today.
 If we look around the world the most successful nation-states have inculcated practical approaches to governance that transcend these facile divisions.

 Bridging divides is both a national and an international issue.
 The problems we face are global and require a multilateral approach.
 Many of the common threats are cultural issues that are not constrained by national boundaries.
-This includes things like rampant
+This includes things like rampant materialism, unbridled growth, and over-consumption.
+These issues all feed inequality which is like cancer that spreads division and threatens our civilizations.
+Finding common ground is crucial if we are to collectively address these issues.

 There is reason to believe the scientific consensus on climate change is an overarching point of global agreement.
 Despite the rampant hyper-partisanship in the US we are seeing evidence to suggest that the climate divide is narrowing.
 The environment was an important issue in the US midterm elections in 2018 and climate change is expected to be a central issue in the presidential election in 2020.

-The combination of toxic politics and digital media has pushed us into echo-chambers.
+The combination of toxic politics and digital media has pushed us into echo chambers.
 If we can transcend the dated political divides of yesteryear we can break free of the silos of belief that imprison us.
 We can also make better use of depoliticized science to help us to find common points of agreement.

 Once we embrace the facts, climate change can be a powerful catalyst that unites rather than divides us.
 Nothing is more unifying than coming together to face an existential threat.